 "Dearest people.
 My people.
 I am your Moses, am I not?
 The Lord has shed his blood for thee, but I, too, bear wounds and scars in my own flesh, because in my love for thee I have followed all the Lord's commands.
 Without fault.
 Blameless.
 He has even commanded me to sin, and I have sinned mightily.
 Was not Father Abraham called to sacrifice Isaac?
 Did he not raise the knife?
 I don't expect you to understand.
 Obey.
 Obey.
 Obey.
 God commands your silence."
 Thunderous clapping roared in the stiflingly hot house of God.

 Johnny Walker, a hulky young lad, sat in the front sweating nervously.
 His parents liked the sound of his name, and being teetotalers were innocent of the abuse it would cause him throughout life.
-The lad's misfortunes often served as object lessons that Jeremiah used to illustrate prophecy.
+The lad's misfortunes often served as object lessons Jeremiah used to illustrate prophecy.

-"Do we not know the sting of God's reproach that rests on Mr. Johnny Walker, named as he is for the Devil's brew, too oft consumed even by some members of this congregation?"
+"Do we not know the sting of God's reproach resting on Mr. Johnny Walker, named as he is for the Devil's brew, too oft consumed even by some members of this congregation?"
 With this phrase, he made passing eye contact with Mrs. Reverend Posh and Mrs. White.
 They looked down, and he continued.
 "Give me an amen."
 The people shouted amen.
 "More.
 God wants to hear it, and, remember, he's in heaven.
 So bring it loud.
 Loud, I say.
 Let us bless the Almighty."
 The people roared.
 "Again."
 And again, they roared.
 Back and forth like this, until the people's voices hinted tiredness.

 "Johnny Walker, the Lord doth command: stand thee up."
 Johnny stood, fearing the prophecy that might fall on him.
-Once God had commanded that Johnny tell the people what terrible sin he had done just the night before meeting with the people of God.
+Once God had commanded Johnny tell the people what terrible sin he had done just the night before meeting with the people of God.
 "Tell God's people the loathsome sin that besets thee."
 After offering several implausible sins, which Reverend Jeremiah waved off with growing indignation, he had to confess before everyone that he had masturbated.
 "How oft do you commit this outrage?"
 Jeremiah had asked.
 "I do it oft," he muttered, causing the girls to giggle, and the older holy people to view him as a curse.
 But Jeremiah said, "God forgives you this day.
 To all else, he commands your silence."
 And the people clapped, and Johnny sat, broken but saved.

 "Mr. Walker, 'Is all well with thee?'"
 Johnny looked up to the pulpit with questioning eyes.
 "I mean, 'Is it well with thee?'"
 "Yes, Reverend Jeremiah, 'It well.'"